 An e-mail address such as supersnake@carleton.edu consists of a local part, supersnake, and a hostname, carleton.edu.
-The local part is a string made of one or more characters from this set: upper- and lower-case English letters, the digits 0 through 9, the characters $!, #, \$, \%, \&, ', , +, -, /, =, ?, ^, , ', {,], }, ~, and the period ..
-The period is allowed to be neither the first nor the last character in the local part.
-The hostname is a string made of one or more characters from this set: lower-case English letters, the digits 0 through 9, the period ., and the hyphen -.
-The local part and the hostname are separated by a single <math>@$.
-(There are a few more rules to real e-mail addresses, but this is good enough for our purposes.)
+The local part is a string made of one or more characters from this set: upper- and lower-case English letters, the digits 0 through 9, the characters !, #, \$, %, &, ', \, +, -, /, =, ?, ^, \, ', {, |, }, ~, and the period ..
+The hostname is a string made of one

-Design a Python regular expression that matches e-mail addresses as just specified.

-F. I like to write my dates in the format yyyy/mm/dd, but sometimes I accidentally write mm/dd/yyyy because that's how I was raised.
+- E. Design a Python regular expression that matches e-mail addresses as just specified. - F. I like to write my dates in the format yyyy/mm/dd, but sometimes I accidentally write mm/dd/yyyy because that's how I was raised.
 Write a Python function fixdates that takes a string as input, uses a regular expression to fix all dates in the string to my liking, and outputs the fixed string.
-You may assume that all years are four-digit - I'm Y2K-compliant - but remember that months and days can be one- or two-digit.
+You may assume that all years are four-digit I'm Y2K-compliant but remember that months and days can be one- or two-digit.
 (Hint: You need to use substitutions and multiple groups.)